andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 }
 ```

 The portion new to &#8220;injecting&#8221; the `managedObjectContext` into `MainViewController` is highlighted.
 I simply grab a reference to the `rootViewController` (which in our example is the `MainViewController`) and cast it to the appropriate type.
-Then I set the `context` property to the `managedObjectContext` that's created in the `AppDelegate` via XCode's auto-generated Core Data stack setup.
+Then I set the `context` property to the `managedObjectContext` that's created in the `AppDelegate` via Xcode's auto-generated Core Data stack setup.

 ### Wrapping up